Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

 ## Theoretical Application Performance Estimation

-You can estimate application performance and also the acceleration versus software performance if the software profiling results are available.
+The application performance and also the acceleration versus software performance can be estimated if the software profiling results are available.
 The [recommended methodology guide](https://www.xilinx.com/html_docs/xilinx2020_1/vitis_doc/methodologyacceleratingapplications.html#wgb1568690490380
 ) describes this process in detail.
-For this lab, you will estimate hardware performance using pen and paper style calculations.
-Once the hardware results become available, you can correlate estimated results with measured ones and also reason about these number in case of differences.
+Here in this lab hardware performance is estimated using pen and paper style calculations.
+Once the hardware results become available, estimates can be correlated with measured ones and also reasoning can be done in case of differences.

 ### Application Categories and Memory Subsystem Performance